Battle of Johnsonville: Aftermath

 During Forrest's earlier raiding in western Tennessee, on November 3, Confederate theater commander Gen. P.G.T.
 Beauregard had designated Forrest's cavalry for assignment to Hood's Army of Tennessee for the planned Franklin–Nashville Campaign.
 Hood elected to delay his advance from Tuscumbia, Alabama, north into Tennessee, until he could meet with Forrest, who arrived with his forces on November 16.
+The delay allowed Thomas time to prepare his defenses for the Battle of Nashville the following month, in which he repulsed the Confederate attempt to retake the city, a defeat that effectively ended the war in the Western Theater.

 Legacy

 The Battle of Johnsonville is now the focus of two Tennessee state parks: Nathan Bedford Forrest State Park, which is situated on the Benton County side of the river, and Johnsonville State Historic Park, which is situated on the Humphreys County side.
 The Civil War Trust (a division of the American Battlefield Trust) and its partners have acquired and preserved 19 acres of the battlefield.

 Much of the historic battlefield area is submerged beneath the southern portion of Kentucky Lake.
 This large, navigable, manmade reservoir was created by the 1944 completion by the Tennessee Valley Authority (TVA) of a dam on the Tennessee River for flood control.
 The lake area also provides recreation opportunities.